rkawula/mills-computer-club/README.md

 	+ We added the gem "test-unit" because rails 3 is getting out of date and unsupported.
 You shouldn't see this error anymore!!!
 Try doing "bundle install" if you do.

 Features NYI are on our Trello.

-# TODO

-Add details on setting ENV variables for omniauth.rb, or move to figaro.